“Chinese Republicans” Leaves You With Questions, Not Closure

 I think the easiest way to misread Chinese Republicans is to walk in expecting a workplace satire and then spend the first part of the show going, oh yes, I get it, I know what kind of play this is.

-What starts as a monthly support lunch slowly turns into something more like a reality check.
+What starts as a monthly support lunch slowly becomes more like a reality check.
 Sometimes it’s funny, but it’s the kind of funny where you laugh and then immediately feel weird about laughing.

 And that’s what I keep coming back to.
 Chinese Republicans isn’t trying to send you out of the theatre feeling celebratory.
 It’s trying to send you out awake.

 This isn’t a workplace satire.
-It’s a play about power.
-About racism that can be quiet and constant.
-About how “support” can turn into performance.
-About how identity can be something you protect, or sell, or weaponize, or lose.
+It’s a play about power: about racism that can be quiet and constant.
+It’s about how “support” can turn into performance.
+It’s about how identity can be something you protect, or sell, or weaponize, or lose.
 It’s meant to make you think at curtain, not celebrate.

 And if you leave feeling clean, like everything wrapped up and you know exactly what side you’re on, I don’t know.
 You might’ve been watching the wrong play.